kbeaverson/pokemon-teambuilder/docs/ood_process/use_cases.md

 1. User adds a move to a move field of the slot in the Teambuilder screen
 2. User taps the pokemon field of the slot
 3. User is taken to Pokedex screen
-    - Pokemon list is filtered to display only those pokemon with the selected move in its movepool
+    - Pokemon list is filtered to display first those pokemon with the selected move in their movepool, in a more vibrant hue than the subsequent pokemon that do not have the selected move in their movepool
     - User optionally uses search/filter functionality to locate desired pokemon
 4. User taps a pokemon's list item to select
 5. User is returned to Teambuilder screen